Reviews

 besides Wahlberg threatening rape to poor Topher Grace, and one kinda gross and cool scene

 of Wahlberg breaking out of his handcuffs.
-We get small hints of backstories with our tw
+We get small hints of backstories with our two

 heroes but you really don’t find much reason to sympathize with Grace, because he spend

 much of the time being intentionally so annoying.
-The ETA for the flight gets brought up a lot o
+The ETA for the flight gets brought up a lot of

 the movie (“We have 75 minutes left” “15 minutes until land”) and it seems like 4th wall